sul-dlss-deprecated/geohydra/README.md

 Utilities
 ---------

-To ingest ArcGIS *.shp.xml files and transform into ISO19139 files
+To ingest ArcGIS `*.shp.xml` files and transform into ISO 19139 files

-    % bundle exec bin/ingest_arcgis.rb /var/geomdtk/current/upload/druid
+    % bundle exec bin/ingest_arcgis.rb /var/geohydra/current/upload/druid

 To package up the .shp files into .zip files:

-    % bundle exec bin/assemble_data.rb /var/geomdtk/current/upload/druid
+    % bundle exec bin/assemble_data.rb /var/geohydra/current/upload/druid

-To assemble the workspace, populate the *geomdtk.stage* directory with `druid.zip` files which contain the Shapefiles files and `druid.xml`.
-See scripts/load_stage.rb for an example process.
+To assemble the workspace, populate the *geohydra.stage* directory with `druid` directories which contain the data as described in the Data Wrangling section below.

     % bundle exec bin/assemble.rb

-To project all Shapefiles into EPSG:4326 (WGS84), if needed:
+To project all Shapefiles into EPSG:4326 (WGS84), as needed:

     % bundle exec bin/derive_wgs84.rb